currinjs/CurrinJS/aio/content/guide/ts-to-js.md

 ## Host Binding

-Angular supports bindings to properties and events of the _host element_, which is the element whose tag matches the component selector.
+Currin supports bindings to properties and events of the _host element_, which is the element whose tag matches the component selector.

 ### Host Decorators